HJ0311/01-Born2beroot/README(em).md

 - The user has to receive a warning message 7 days before their password expires.
 - Your password must be at least 10 characters long.
 It must contain and uppercase letter, a lowercase letter, and a number.
 Also, it must not contain more than 3 consecutive identical characters.
 - The password must not include the name of the user.
-- The following rule does not apply to the root password: The password must have at least 7characters that are not part of the former password.
+- The following rule does not apply to the root password: The password must have at least 7 characters that are not part of the former password.
 - Of course, your root password has to comply with this policy.

 > ⚠️